jessicakoubi/wwc_python_trivia_tuesday/TRIVIA.md

 ## Solution
 **B**

-You can set the nargs parameter of the parser.add_argument() method to + to gather all the argument in a list.
-But unlike using *, it will throw an error message if not at least one argument is provide* d)
+You can set the nargs parameter of the parser.add_argument() method to + to gather all the arguments in a list.
+But unlike using *, it will throw an error message if not at least one argument is provided.

 ## Trivia #9
 ### Code